hapax/hapax.github.io/assets/form.md

 elementary components themselves.
 When philosophers talk about reductionism, they tend to imagine subatomic particles as small, indivisible blobs, without internal organisation or further ontological bells and whistles.
-A particle might have properties like mass or charge, and obey the curious dictates of quantum mechanics, but all this is packaged irreducibly into the electron and not worth further discussion.
+An electron might have properties like mass or charge, and obey the curious dictates of quantum mechanics, but all this is packaged irreducibly and not worth further discussion.
 But if we try and unpack all these "simple" properties, we will find that, like the magic bag of Mary Poppins, a particle is much deeper than it first appears.